cruel-intentions/stylops/README.md

 **MORE PAIN!
 NO GAIN!**

-Instead of make your work of write JSON (maybe YAML) configuration file better this will make it worse.
+Instead of making your work of write JSON (maybe YAML) configuration file better this will make it worse.

 We really hope you didn't try to cheat using any pre-processor